-The company is a wholly-owned subsidiary of Raiffeisen Malta Bank plc, a company registered in Malta.
-The company's ultimate parent company is Raiffeisen-Landesbanken-Holding GmbH, a company registered in Austria.
+The Company is a wholly-owned subsidiary of Raiffeisen Malta Bank plc, a company registered in Malta, the parent company of which is Raiffeisen Bank International AG ('RBI').
+The Company's ultimate parent company is Raiffeisen-Landesbanken Holding GmbH, a company registered in Austria.